zulamit/zwallet/docs/index.md

    It depends on the hardware but for average phones, Y/ZWallet scans the entire blockchain (as of Sep 2021) in around 1-3 minutes.
 At the end, your account balances are fully available to spend.
+The reference wallet SDK is 100x slower.

 3. Why the name Y/ZWallet?

    There are different versions of the app for Ycash and Zcash.
    A single version that supports both coins may be implemented in the future.

 4. Is it open source?